The purpose of JRCC Children’s ministry is to cultivate young disciples of Jesus who embody God’s love everywhere they go.

 What about Grades 5 and 6?

 We're glad you asked!
 We recognize the unique nature of this age group, and have a class just for them called Fuel.
 While still working in partnership with Children’s Ministry, our Fuel kids will experience a learning environment tailored to this transitional stage between kids and youth.
+You can find more information on Fuel here.

 All volunteers are required to submit to a thorough background check.
 In addition all teachers must know our safety and policy procedures as well as abuse prevention and awareness.